eclifford/flipd/README.md

 ## About

 Flipd is a very simple JavaScript feature flag library.
-It provides an easy to use mechanism for on/off blocks of code per feature as well as appending class names pertaining to activated features to the DOM.
+Flipd makes enabling and disabling blocks of code easy in Continuous Integration type environments.

 ## Features